 His set lasted about an hour, each anecdote or joke just as funny as the last.
 He talked about everyday things– dating, childhood, hot air balloons and how hard it is to cancel a gym membership– and that’s what made it so enjoyable.
 In addition to the endless laughter, you could see head nods spread across the crowd, as if the attendees were silently saying, “If I could retweet that, I would.”

-“At first I didn’t know what to expect because I’d never heard of him,” said University of Miami sophomore Zoe Prescod.
+“At first I didn’t know what to expect because I’d never heard of him,” said University of Miami sophomore Zoe Prescod, who had attended the show the same night I did.
 “But when I realized he was awkward like me, it made his content funnier and more relatable.”

 Hamilton’s show was, whether intentional or not, interactive, eliciting frequent feedback from the audience.